majkinetor/au/README.md

 You can force the update even if no new version is found by using the parameter `Force` (or global variable `$au_Force`).
 This can be useful for troubleshooting, bug fixing, recalculating the checksum after the package was created and already pushed to Chocolatey or if URLs to installer changed without adequate version change.

-The version of the package will be changed so that it follows 'chocolatey fix standard' where current date is added in the 'revision' of the package version in the format 'yyyyMMdd'.
+The version of the package will be changed so that it follows _chocolatey fix standard_ where current date is added in the _revision_ component of the package version in the format `yyyyMMdd`.
 More precisely,

-- choco 'fix version' always go in the 'Revision' part of the package version.
+- choco "fix version" always goes in to the _Revision_ part of the package version.
-- existing 'fixed versions' are changed to contain the current date if the revision does not exist or if it already contains choco fix.
+- existing "fixed versions" are changed to contain the current date if the revision does not exist or if it already contains choco fix.
-- if 'Revision' part is present in the package version and it is not in the 'choco fix format', just keep existing one but notify about it.
+- if _Revision_ part is present in the package version and it is not in the "choco fix format", just keep existing one but notify about it.

 **Example**: